particle-iot/docs/src/content/firmware/best-practices/json.md

 - Try adding a key not in double quotes.
 - Try using single quotes instead of double quotes.

+### Convert to code

+Sometimes you will want to convert JSON data into static strings in your C++ application firmware.
+The tool below will convert the JSON above into code.

+{{> json-to-code rows="10" cols="90"}}

 ## Generate using sprintf

 A common use case is to generate JSON on your Particle device and send it to the cloud using `Particle.publish()`.